Yash-Vora/Book-Recommender-System-Using-Flask/README.md

 # Book Recommender System Using Flask
-This is recommendation system that recommend books.
-Following methods are used for recommending books.Flask framework is used for developing web application.
+This is Book Recommender System made using Flask Framework that is used to recommend books.
+Also deployed flask app on heroku.

 ## Popularity based Recommendation System
 This recommendation system is used to show top 100 popular books.<br>